 A ‘pianistic’ intellectual?
 Certainly not.
 Hill’s longing is also firmly focused on rhythm, the root of his trade – jazz.
 Hill’s beats are clever, complex constructions that nonetheless often remain surprisingly close to the toe-tappin’ sounds commonly flowing out of a Harlem BBQ joint.
 His penchant for playing against the rhythm is evident in Bayou Red, a modal piece with majestic solo statements by the bandleader.
 Hill’s other modal tune, Venture Inward (yes, do!) boasts sparse, dense chords that are accompanied by meandering lines which are spiced with, sometimes sliced by, clusters of seemingly jangling but remarkably precise notes.
 How nice to be ‘out’, ‘in’, ‘in’, ‘out’, ending up with the best of two worlds, like the kid daughter with a dollar who said ‘no’ to daddy when he asked her if mom’d given her the pocket money.

 The concise, hip line of Grass Roots has a circular nature, like a viper who keeps biting his tail.
 The compositions has a sly groove and finds Hill in elegant form.
 Soul Special’s a boogaloo, Hill-style, the measures slightly differing from the standard blocks of eight.
 The bunch that gathered at Van Gelder Studio on August 5, 1968 proves sensitive to Hill’s needs.
 It’s a major league crew.
-Captain Ron Carter is aboard, who cooperated on earlier Hill dates as Point Of Departure.
-Carter and drummer Freddie Waits, a versatile drummer who, for instance, played on both Ray Bryant’s 1966’s soul jazz gem These Boots Are Made For Walkin’ and Richard Davis’ deconstruction of Bird and Monk, the 1973’s Muse album Ephistrophy/Now’s The Time, are obviously enjoying the extended chord of Bayou Red’s A-part, hanging on to it like a windsurfer to his sail, subsequently relishing the release with booming, sizzling fills.
+Ron Carter and drummer Freddie Waits, a versatile drummer who, for instance, played on both Ray Bryant’s 1966’s soul jazz gem These Boots Are Made For Walkin’ and Richard Davis’ deconstruction of Bird and Monk, the 1973’s Muse album Ephistrophy/Now’s The Time, are obviously enjoying the extended chord of Bayou Red’s A-part, hanging on to it like a windsurfer to his sail, subsequently relishing the release with booming, sizzling fills.
+Carter would continue his collaboration with Hill, playing on the subsequent albums Lift Every Voice and Passing Ships.

 Lee Morgan attunes nicely to the repertoire.
 Generally heated, Morgan alternates his fiery approach with subdued toyings with the beat and measured valve effects, particularly in Soul Special.
 His bright ensemble playing with Booker Ervin lingers in the mind.
 Booker Ervin’s lines in Bayou Red make up the musical equivalent of a snake that dances in the basket of a Punjabi snake charmer.
 Ervin, Mr. Blues Wail, the roaring, advanced player who came into prominence with Charles Mingus in 1959, is relatively subdued, perhaps under the influence of the bandleader’s organic jazz menu.
 Bon appetit, this dish is the bomb.